Which version should I use »

 Google Play Protect Old App

-To install, click on "more details".
-That will show the "install anyway" option, which starts the installation:
+This shows the "install anyway" option, which starts the installation:

 Google Play Protect Old App